John Prebble: Fire and Sword Trilogy

 The Fire and Sword Trilogy is about the fall of the Scottish clan system.
 Culloden was the first book and it chronicles the defeat of the clans in one pivotal battle.
 The two other works were The Highland Clearances (1963) and Glencoe (1966).
 Glencoe was a study of the causes and effects of the Glencoe massacre in 1692, when government soldiers and members of the Campbell Clan attacked and killed members of Clan Donald who lived in Glencoe, a remote glen in the west highlands of Scotland.
 The book focuses on the political machinations to bring the unruly MacDonalds to heel, both by King William and by Scots with ambitions in royal circles.
 The massacre was notorious, both then and now, for the Campbells had abused the hospitality of the MacDonalds who had given them food and lodgings for several days before.

 His later works, Mutiny (1975) and The King's Jaunt (1988) would extend the theme.
 The Highland Clearances remains one of his best known works perhaps because the subject of the Highland clearances as a discrete historical event remains a subject of debate.
 Historian Tom Devine credits Prebble with tackling "an important and controversial subject" which was being largely ignored at the time by academic historians – the first comprehensive history of the clearances to be produced by a professional historian was published in 1982, some 19 years after Prebble brought the subject to attention.
 However, Devine also lists some of the defects of Prebble's Highland Clearances as a work of history.

 Prebble makes a case that there was a conscious effort to remove Highlanders and Islanders from Scotland.
 Others argue that it was purely economic and social factors which led to the population decline in rural Scotland.
 The historiographer royal in Scotland, Gordon Donaldson, was particularly cutting in his criticism and declared Prebble's books to be "utter rubbish".
 Prebble's obituary in the Daily Telegraph said "he was often accused of ignoring economic factors in his analysis of social change, but his books, though unashamedly partisan, were based on thorough research".
-Tom Devine reports the view of historians that Prebble's Highland Clearances was under-researched and lacking in critical perspective.
+Tom Devine reports the opinion of historians that Prebble's Highland Clearances was under-researched and lacking in critical perspective.
 Devine takes the view that Prebble relies extensively on the late 19th century accounts of the Clearances, (much of that being highly partisan or politically motivated), with no evidence of any original research.